Positron-Networks/robbie-examples/README.md

 positron login
 ```

+4. Download the Robbie Examples github repo from: `https://github.com/Positron-Networks/robbie-examples`

-4. Validate your setup by running `getting_started`.
+5. Validate your setup by running `getting_started`.

 Run the job.